Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 * Make a Booking - Booking Form
     * Accepts User Input
-    * User  can only intitally select a date.
+    * User can only intitially select a date.
     * Once a valid date has been selected, available times are then shown for that date.
     * After a date & time has been selected all available tables are then shown.
     * Once a table has been selected a User must then complete the required details form and select their slot.